glncmd/bookish-potato/README.md

 https://leetcode.com/problems/longest-palindromic-substring/

 # zig-zag-conversion<a name="zig-zag"></a>
-A small python project where: given a string `s` e.g. `"PAYPALISHIRING"` convert it in a zigzag pattern on a given number of rows `numRows` like this:
+A small python project where: given a string `s` _e.g._ `"PAYPALISHIRING"` convert it in a zigzag pattern on a given number of rows `numRows` like this:
 ```
+numRows = 3

 P   A   H   N
 A P L S I I G
 Y   I   R